By Rick Becker 29 March 2018

 7. They promote Experiential Christianity.

 We are not always going to sense the presence of Christ within us.
-As emotional beings, we are susceptible to place more emphasis on the subejctive, and neglect the objective.
+As emotional beings, we are susceptible to place more emphasis on the subjective, and neglect the objective.
 Experience has replaced reason, and the result is a generation of people who would rather soak in subjective feelings and their own imaginations than study the word of God.
 The word of God is our objective source of truth, so when feelings and manifestations take precedence over the word of God we are left with relative truth.
 Chasing after signs and mantles, lying on graves of the deceased to soak up anointings, running after prophets to receive impartations, and being incapacitated by the “power of God” are some of the ingredients of an experiential based Christianity.
-False teachers want it to appear as if God is present in their meetings in order to justify their ministries.
+False teachers want it to appear as if God is present in their meetings to justify their ministries.
 To this cause, they go to great lengths by preparing their venues.
-Trending worship songs, lights, smoke machines and other modern technologies are utilized in order to create the right atmosphere.
-Signs and wonders are advertised, and they key word “revival” is thrown in for extra effect.
-Which leads us to the next point:
+Trending worship songs, lights, smoke machines, and other modern technologies are utilized to create the right atmosphere.
+Signs and wonders are advertised, and the keyword “revival” is thrown in for extra effect.
+This leads us to the next point:

 8. They create Expectation.